Successful technology transfer from R&D partner

 Building the Solution

-As Aran had come up with the design of both devices, they needed to impart their knowledge of the design to allow for a smooth flow of information.
-Maintaining open lines of communication is essential throughout the entire transfer process to ensure timelines are kept and to guarantee a robust information exchange.
+As Aran had come up with the design of both devices, it was necessary to impart their knowledge of the design to allow for a smooth flow of information.
+Maintaining open lines of communication is important throughout the entire transfer process to ensure timelines are kept and to guarantee a robust information exchange.
 Highly effective program management and planning are equally important to make sure information is being disseminated to the appropriate team members as the project progresses.

 Working in conjunction, FreMon Scientific’s team of Aran, Minnetronix, and Boyd Technologies were able to complete a successful technology transfer of the design, materials, and performance for ZipSleeve and ZipThaw devices.

 Aran provided a list of the raw materials and suppliers used in the proof of principle parts.
 With the exception of the sensor, the materials were all nearshored by sourcing 100% of the bill of materials domestically using industry best practices.
 In order to build a robust supply chain, it is of the utmost importance to properly vet suppliers.
 Suppliers must be selected that have the appropriate quality controls in place to meet the specifications and regulatory requirements for the medical device industry.
 Ideally, a supplier would be ISO 13485 certified, have a significant portion of business within the medical device industry already, and submit to an onsite audit.
 Having identified an approved list of suppliers, FreMon Scientific was presented with options for final approval.